diegojromerolopez/spring-boot-test/README.md

 There is a [small script](https://github.com/diegojromerolopez/spring-boot-test/blob/master/run.sh) that checks if all maven dependencies are satisfied and runs the application.

+Once you run this script, you would see the web app in your local address **http://localhost:8080**.

 # Models

 ## Teacher

 A teacher is a person that gives a course.
+He/She has a first name and last name.

 ## Course

+Courses have a title, a description, a number of hours, a level (basic, intermediate or advanced) and can be actived or disabled.

-A course is given by only one teacher.
+Thus, courses are given by one (and only one) teacher.

 # REST URLs